jtfromus/DiscordBot/README.md

-This is Silent's Discord bot
+This is Silent's Discord bot, working on slash commands